d-protsenko/tutorials/quickstart/how_to_start.md

 __das__ — the command line tool `das` which helps to initialize the Server and creates source code templates and the project structure.

-__Server__ — you need a Server where you put your compiled code and it'll run it.
+__Server__ — you need a Server where you put your compiled code and Server will run your code.

-__Core__, __Core Pack__ — the initial set of classes (in jars) necessary to start the Server from scratch.
+__Core__, __Core Pack__ — the initial set of classes (in jars) which is necessary to start the Server from scratch.

-__Project__ — it's presumed you work in some Project, to create some Features and Actors to run they in the Server.
-The source code of the Project is located in a folder, separated from the SmartActors sources or where you run your Server.
+__Project__ — it's presumed you work in some Project, to create some Features and Actors to run then on the Server.
+The source code of the Project is located in a folder separated from the SmartActors sources or place where you run your Server.
 The Project can be built by a single command.

-__Feature__ — a named set of functionality (Actors, Plugins and Maps) to run in the Server.
+__Feature__ — a named set of functionality (Actors, Plugins and Maps) to run on the Server.
 Typically are distributed as zip archives, are extracted to separated folders by the Server.
 A Feature may depend on other Features.

-__Core Feature__ — a Feature, provided by the SmartActors developers.
+__Core Feature__ — a Feature, provided by the SmartActors core developers.
 As any Feature, it gives a new functionality to the Server.
 It's downloaded automatically when the Server starts.
 Core Features provide some basic functionality to the Server, while ordinary Features add some specific business logic.

 __Actor__ — a Java class which provides the minimal, independent and atomic set of functionality.
 Actors should be combined to Maps (or Chains) to do something useful within a Feature.
 Actors in the map receives and sends messages to each other.